Welcome to our guide to the best Canon printers around today.

 Canon has managed to shrink all of the features a small business might need into a multifunction device that could fit inside a filing cabinet.
 The five-ink system gives great quality photo prints and the large touchscreen makes it especially easy to use.
 The print speed is a little slow, even for an inkjet, but it is well featured with both Bluetooth and Wi-fi connectivity and a handy SD-Card slot at the front.
 (Note: this model is sold as the TR8560 in the Asia-Pacific region.)

-Read the full review: Canon Pixma TR8550
+Read our full Canon Pixma TR8550 review (opens in new tab).(opens in new tab)

 Positioned at the expensive end of Canon’s MegaTank product line, the Canon PIXMA G7050 comes kitted out with every feature you can think of.
 There’s auto duplex, a 35-sheet automatic document feed, Wi-Fi with Wi-Fi Direct and universal wireless compatibility with AirPrint et al. There’s even an old fashioned fax on board.
 With room for 250 pages in the main paper tray, another 100 in the rear tray, and enough ink in the tank to print 6,000 pages, it can work hard without needing much attention.
 Yes, it is a little expensive for an inkjet, but the running cost is very low and it ships with six bottles of ink in the box.
 That’s enough for 7,700 color documents and 18,000 black and white.